Longfleet: Population

-Today
+Community facilities

-The vast majority of land use is for private residential dwellings, the majority being Victorian and Edwardian era terraces.
-However the NHS hospital Poole General covers a vast area of the district, with the main site located on the east side of Longfleet Road and the maternity unit is situated on St Mary's Road, which runs north-easterly from Longfleet Road.
+The NHS hospital Poole General occupies a large site in Longfleet, with its main campus on the east side of Longfleet Road and the maternity unit on St Mary's Road.
 The site of the maternity unit and the adjacent private hospital was once the site of a workhouse built in 1839.
 It was used eventually as a wing of the maternity hospital, but was demolished in 1979.
+There are also two local doctor surgeries: Longfleet House surgery, and The Adam Practice which sits on part of the site of the original Longfleet School.

-The district is dominated by the spire of St. Mary's Church which stands near the brow of the hill.
+The neighbourhood is dominated by the spire of St. Mary's Church which stands near the brow of the hill.
 It can be seen from some miles around and is described by English Heritage as one of the "landmarks of Poole".
 In 2014, a new church centre was opened opposite the main church in Kingston Road.
 The church has a congregation of around 700, which makes it the largest in the Diocese of Salisbury.

-Retail outlets include a BP petrol forecourt, and small private businesses such as convenience stores and take-aways, there are also two local doctor surgeries Longfleet House surgery, and The Adam Practice which sits on part of the site of the original Longfleet School.

 The local school is Longfleet Church of England VC Primary School, which moved from Longfleet Road to a new purpose-built building off Joliffe Road at Joliffe Avenue in 1996.

 Longfleet Road also features a green area beneath which were World War II air-raid shelters for the area.

-The district is located in the Poole Town Ward for the purposes of local council elections for the Borough of Poole.
-The Church of England parish of Longfleet is split between Poole Town Ward and Oakdale Ward.

-There is also a football team called Longfleet F.C.
+Sport

+The area has a football club, Longfleet FC, who are a large community based outfit who cater for all standards.
+They run numerous youth sides, two men's teams and a successful ladies section.
+There was previously a club called Longfleet St Mary's who enjoyed a long distinguished history.